-Well, this is well documented, but the short version was that I met HALO at Bletchley college where SAFED was also studying.
+Well, this is well documented, but the short version was that I met HALO at Bletchley college where SAFE-D was also studying.
 We hooked up, started writing together & TCM was born as a rap crew, previously being a Graffiti outfit in Buckingham.
-I used to hang with Spatts from the breakdancin’ days & we all got together & the rest is history.
+I used to hang with Spatts from the break-dancing days & we all got together.
+The rest is history.
 My brother Warren (Grafik) was always there & it was great to have him as part of the crew from the early days.

 I got into Hip hop in the mid 80’s, it started with break-dance’, and I remember the whole New York scene and culture at the time just blew me away.
 Graffiti, Break-dance’, Hip Hop music, the clothing, DJ’s scratching, Mc’s, man I was totally hooked.
 At first it was purely the dancing, breaking out the cardboard and forming crews to battle.
 As time progressed I got more and more into the music, listening to Mike Allen and taping everything I could to play on my stereo.
 Soon I started writing my own lyrics and producing beats from drum loops using my trusted tape recorder.
 We used to spend Sunday night recording live tracks over and over again, with me scratching’ on an old turntable I had with my good friend John Rouse.
 We used to call ourselves the “Supreme City Rockers”, ha ha, that gives you a flavour of the time…

-Yeah listening to my style and the sound I project when I MC I was very influenced by the times.
-PE were a big influence, Eric B & Rakim, LL Cool J (early stuff only), Mantronix, KRS1, and the list goes on.
+Listening to my style and the sound I project when I MC I was very influenced by the times.
+Public Enemy were a big influence, Eric B & Rakim, LL Cool J (early stuff only), Mantronix, KRS ONE, and the list goes on.
 I guess I always had that hard edge to my voice, nasal and high pitched as we always did tracks that were fast and firin’, like Hip Hop in it’s early days.
 Did I imitate an American voice?
 I used to think that maybe I did but now looking back I am not so sure, a sound of the time maybe?

 To be honest many MC’s influence me, Safe D used to blow me away with the lyrics he would write and that would spurn me on to write better ones, with a harder flow, that was faster.
 Even now when I write I listen to lots of other MC’s as this inspires me to write that better line..

-As well as the music, The TCM posse were also a collective of Graffiti writers.
-I remember seeing pieces by Chaos, Chase and Halo around my local area.
-Did you ever get involved in the writing side of the hip hop culture at all?
+As well as being a pioneering musical force, TCM were also a collective of Graffiti writers.
+During the late 1980s and early 1990s I remember seeing TCM tags and artwork by Chaos 2, Chase 1, Task 1, and Halo around my local area of Buckingham and also in Milton Keynes.
+Did you ever get involved in the writing side of the Hip Hop culture at all?